analytiq-hub/sigagent.github.io/physics/gareth_tribello_mathnet.md

 \end{align*}
 $$

-* And this time we have
+* And this time we have, when the number of particles is proportional to the volume for the two partitions:

 $$
 \begin{align*}